Interview by Richard Marshall

 3:16: What made you become a philosopher?

-Alexander Klein: I'm not a fast reader.
-When I got to college, I found it hard to skip quickly through the atomic bomb of reading that other humanities courses dropped on students' heads.
+Alexander Klein: When I got to college, I found it hard to skip quickly through the atomic bomb of reading that other humanities courses dropped on students' heads.
 One thing that clicked with philosophy, for me, was that here was a class where you were encouraged to read fewer pages, but to read them slowly and carefully.
 And then you needed to reread.
 The papers we had to write were shorter (relatively), but they had to be tight—they had to be written and rewritten.
 I really like this rhythm.
 I’m slow and plodding like that, I guess.

 I’m sure another part of it is a lack of having absorbed much in high school by way of actual facts.
 History and English and Sociology had a kind of sophistication, where you were expected to come into class already having opinions about, I don’t know, the Second Boer War or common sources of poverty in Elizabethan England.
 I just was not clued into things like that in high school.
 In philosophy classes we were expected to read individual texts very closely, and not expected to wax on about how those texts fit with other facts we happened to know from outside of class.
 That just suited who I was in college.